Table of Contents

 3. Can you do an Honours degree in any subject?

 Ans: Yes.
 Honours degrees are available in a wide range of subjects, including arts, sciences, business, engineering, and more.
-However, the availability of honours programs may vary depending on the specific discipline and educational institution.
+However, the availability of honours programmes may vary depending on the specific discipline and educational institution.

 4. Is an Honours degree necessary for further study?